gcasalett/the-best-github-demo/some-git-commands.md

 `$ git push -u origin [branch-name]`

 If you create a branch in GitHub, create a local copy:
-`$ git fetch`  -> This tells your local repo what branches exist in GitHub
+`$ git fetch`  -> Updates your local list of branches that exist in GitHub
 `$ git checkout origin/[new-branch-in-github]`  -> This creates a preview of the remote branch.
 You can't edit this yet!
 `$ git checkout -b [new-branch-in-github] origin/[new-branch-in-github]`  -> The first [name] is what the branch will be called locally.
 The branch names should always match.